 - A requirement for an anti-alcoholic, or deep lung device, may be ordered to ensure that you do not operate your vehicle while under the influence of alcohol.
 If you attempt to bypass the device, or fail the in-car breathalyzer, the court will be notified and the consequences will be severe and promptly executed.

-Feel free to call the Law Offices of Tad Nelson & Associates at 409-765-5614 with any concerns or questions that you may have about probation for DWI in Brazoria County, Texas.
+If you or someone you care about was arrested on suspicion of Driving While Intoxicated in Pearland, Angleton or elsewhere in Brazoria or Galveston County, we’re here to help.
+Feel free to call the Law Offices of Tad Nelson & Associates at 979-267-6081 with any concerns or questions that you may have about probation for DWI.